ShahabBakht/shahabbakht.github.io/_posts/2014-3-3-Hello-World.md

 title: Hello world!
 ---

-On this page, I'll be writing down my thoughts on different topics in neuroscience, machine learning and how they can help each other out to understand the principles of intelligence.
+On this page, I'll be writing down my thoughts on different topics in neuroscience and machine learning, and how they can help each other out toward understanding the principles of intelligence.